 I've made furniture, cabinets and things all my life.
 Now I'm more interested in luthiery and playing music.

-Although I've made a fair few electric double basses, electric fiddles and 11 acoustic instruments ( inc. the double bass in my avatar ), here I'll mainly post furniture of my design.
+I've made a fair few electric double basses, electric fiddles and 11 acoustic instruments including an acoustic double bass.
+Here I'll mainly post furniture of my design.

 Machinery, hand power tools and hand tools are all the same for me...just tools, some have much more charm than others, but in the end, just a means to my ends.

 I have duel US / Aussie citizenship and have spent half my 68 years in OZ.

 -- Mama calls me Texcaster but my real name is Mr. Earl.